-Your UPC Codes will work everywhere online and in any retail stores besides the following: Walmart, Sams Club, Kroger, FredMeyer, Macy’s & Bloomingdales.
-Walmart, Sams Club, Kroger, FredMeyer, Macy’s & Bloomingdales require that you purchase your own company prefix from GS1-US and if you plan on selling your products in one those 6 retail stores, we recommend that purchase your own GS1-US company prefix.
+Your UPC Codes will work everywhere online and at most retails, unless they require that you purchase your own company prefix from GS1-US.
+In that case, we recommend that purchase your own GS1-US company prefix.

 I want to sell my book; do I need a UPC, EAN or ISBN number?